Best AI Trip Planner and Travel Planning Apps in 2026

 2. Google Maps — Best for Driving Navigation

 Google Maps remains the most comprehensive mapping app available.
-Its driving navigation with real-time traffic, extensive POI database, and Street View are unmatched.
+Its driving navigation with current travel conditions, extensive POI database, and Street View are unmatched.
 However, its multi-stop routing is limited to the order you enter stops, missing significant optimization opportunities for walking tourists.
 It is free and available everywhere.

 Best for: Drivers, commuters, anyone needing turn-by-turn navigation.